-We will discuss treatment options and also discuss whether a facility may be suitable for you.Our helpline is offered at no cost to you and with no obligation to enter into treatment.If you wish to explore additional treatment options or connect with a specific rehab center, you can browse All Rehabs section on fight-addiction.com for services they offer along with reviews, visit our homepage and browse by state, or visit SAMHSA.
+We will discuss treatment options and also discuss whether a facility may be suitable for you.Our helpline is offered at no cost to you and with no obligation to enter into treatment.If you wish to explore additional treatment options or connect with a specific rehab center, you can browse All Rehabs section on fight-addiction.com for services they offer along with reviews, visit our homepage and browse by state, or visit SAMHSA.close

 Morphine is the principal alkaloid in opium and the prototype opiate and narcotic.
 It is an opiate alkaloid isolated from the plant Papaver somniferum and produced synthetically.
 Morphine has widespread effects in the central nervous system and on smooth muscles.
 It binds to and activates specific opiate receptors, each of which are involved in controlling different brain functions.
 In the central nervous system and gastrointestinal systems, this agent exhibits widespread effects including analgesia, anxiolysis, euphoria, sedation, respiratory depression, and digestive system smooth muscle contraction.